Many IT administrators have discovered that there is overlap between consolidation and virtualization, and they...

 How should the tactical use of virtualization tools for consolidation purposes be balanced with long-term strategic goals for virtualized datacenters?
 First, some definitions. •

-- business-driven policies for delivering resources that are appropriate given specific time, cost, and service level requirements.
+- Server virtualization involves decoupling a workload and its data from the functional details of the physical platform on which it is hosted.
+This increases the flexibility with which the workloads can be matched with physical resources, enabling administrators to develop business-driven policies for delivering resources that are appropriate given specific time, cost, and service level requirements.
 Virtualization therefore promises the ability for IT operations to be performed with far better economies of scale, allowing infrastructures to be managed efficiently even as they undergo high rates of growth, while maximizing the utilization of existing resources.

 At one level, there is similarity between consolidation and virtualization, but there are also fundamental differences between the two approaches.
 Consolidation is generally most effective with homogeneous workloads.
 The ideal consolidation approach is to host multiple workloads within the scope of a single OS, with some form of workload management tool providing the necessary management of resources.
 In this case, consolidation lowers operational costs by reducing the number of operating environments that administrators have to manage.
 It also has the advantage of eliminating excess software, and thus reducing licensing costs and the administrator time required to maintain that software.